juliadinizvld/juliadinizvld/README.md

 ## E aí, veja um pouco sobre mim | Hey, take a look a little about me ✨🧚

 Oi, me chamo Júlia, tenho 23 anos faço faculdade de Analise e desenvolvimento de Sistemas no Instutito federal de Pernambuco.
 Sou uma pessoa bastante curiosa e sempre em busca de conhecimento.
-Esse meu lado me levou a procurar mais sobre a area de tecnologia e descobrir algo que gosto e também uma forma de me desafiar.
+Esse meu lado me levou a procurar mais sobre a área de tecnologia e descobrir algo que gosto e também uma forma de me desafiar.
 Aqui no meu perfil você encontra alguns dos projetos que participei/estou participando:

 *Hi, my name is Júlia, I’m 23 years old, and I’m studying Systems Analysis and Development at the Federal Institute of Pernambuco.
 I’m a very curious person and always in search of knowledge.
 This trait led me to explore the field of technology, discover something I enjoy, and also find a way to challenge myself.
 Here on my profile, you can find some of the projects I have participated in/am participating in:*